indico/indico/docs/source/config/settings.rst

     Default: ``'5 per 15 minutes; 10 per day'``

+.. data:: FAILED_LOGIN_RATE_LIMIT_USER

+    Applies a rate limit to failed login attempts by user identifier only after the IP-based rate limiting :data:`FAILED_LOGIN_RATE_LIMIT` has been exceeded.
+This setting can be used to prevent well behaving users from being locked out by a brute-force attack behind a NAT or proxy.

+    Default: ``None``

 .. data:: SIGNUP_RATE_LIMIT

     Applies a rate limit to sending verification emails in signup attempts.